CSULB-CECS-Senior-Design/ovos-skill-sms/README.md

 OVOS will text one phone number a predifined text when asked.

 ## Examples

-- "Text Emergency services"
-- "text emergency"
+- "text 9 1 1"
-- "text 9-1-1"
+- "text for help"
+- "contact help"
+- "contact emergency responders"
+- "get help fast"

 ## Credits